 KRISTIE BLACK has been writing and performing music for over 20 years.
 Her sweet, to-the-heart vocals and traditional-style guitar playing make her the favorite of audiences and fellow musicians alike.
 She has performed in bluegrass and gospel groups, taking her music to such places as Texas, Missouri, Illinois, Minnesota, Nebraska, and Wisconsin.
 In 2001 she toured Australia with her husband, Bob Black, playing at that country’s largest bluegrass festival in Harrietville, as well as at other Australian music venues.
 Kristie has appeared on numerous radio and television programs, and has been prominently featured on several albums, including a duet project with Bob Black called IOWA SONGSCAPE (2001), and a live recording: WON’T YOU TAKE ME TO HINKLETOWN?
 (2009).

 MARK WILSON is Banjoy’s talented lead guitarist.
-His style is distictive, personalized and engaging.
+His style is distinctive, personalized and engaging.
 Filled with unique musical ideas, Mark’s playing is always a surprise.
 He can be heard on many recordings, including Bob and Kristie Black’s CDs, IOWA SONGSCAPE and WON’T YOU TAKE ME TO HINKLETOWN?
-Mark is also an accomplished singer-songwriter, and a member of “The McPunk Brothers” and “The Great Bluegrass Herons.”
+Mark is also an accomplished singer-songwriter, and a member of “The Great Bluegrass Herons” and “The Burlington Street Bluegrass Band.”
 He has been active in the “Iowa Theater Artists Company” and the “Old Creamery Theater” as an actor, singer, and musician.
 His unusual sense of humor shines through in all his songs and onstage jokes.